Skip to main content

 Walk around the base of Uluru

-Although there’s an entry fee for Uluru-Kata Tjuta National Park, the value you’ll get from visiting the Park and being so close to Uluru is priceless.
+Although there’s an entry fee for Uluru-Kata Tjuta National Park, the value you’ll get from visiting the park and being so close to Uluru is priceless.

 Once inside the Park there are a number of walks and experiences that take you up close to explore this monolith.
 You can walk the trackaround Uluru, which is 10.6km in distance.
 We recommend you start in the morning when the weather’s cooler, and remember to always carry enough water.

-Walk to Mutijulu Waterhole
+Walk to Mutitjulu Waterhole

-The walk to the Mutijulu Waterhole is much shorter walk and takes you into the waterhole where you can spot a variety of birds.
+The walk to the Mutitjulu Waterhole is much shorter walk and takes you into the waterhole where you can spot a variety of birds.
 Signage along the walk tells the Aboriginal stories of Liru and Kuniya and why it’s such a special place for the local Anangu people.
 There are a number of other great walks around Uluru that allow you to explore the monolith up-close.

 Walpa Gorge